Karthikdude/Xaphan/README.md

 - `-json`: Save results in JSON format.
 - `-detailed`: Save detailed report to a file.
 - `-html`: Save results in HTML format with visualizations.
+- `-save`: Save raw URLs collected from Wayback/GAU to a file.
+- `-save-gf`: Save URLs after GF XSS filtering to a file.
+- `-save-uro`: Save URLs after URO optimization to a file.
 - `-proxy`: Use a proxy for HTTP requests (e.g., http://127.0.0.1:8080).
 - `-depth`: Set the maximum scan depth (default: 2).
 - `-exclude`: Exclude URLs containing specific patterns (comma-separated).